 Getting trapped in a cat’s body might be a nightmare for some, but if you closely consider it (just consider it), it is the best thing that can happen to you.
 You can sleep all day, eat without paying for it, get fat and not be shamed for it.
 People will love you, no matter what.
 For Tom Brand the Cat, or Mr. Fuzzypants, as he is called, it is not so.
 Sure, the cat is hilarious, since he is Brand, who is kind of a less cruel Frank Underwood (see House of Cards, for reference).
 But other than Spacey, who is a natural at playing the egotistical power lord, none of the other characters manage to impress.
 Christopher Walken as the cat whisperer is an utter waste of talent, and can be done without.
 The cat and his antics cause many outbursts of laughter, thanks to Spacey and his brilliant punches.
 There are also several adorable moments when Fuzzypants connects with Rebecca.
 The movie was made for some light-hearted fun and entertainment, and it gives you just that.
 Do not go expecting some mind-blowing performance or out-of-this-world action.
 Just play along with the kitty!

 Why You Should Watch This Movie:

-If you are a cat lover, watch it because Mr. Fuzzypants is so cute, and the montage of cat videos, in the beginning, is worth every penny.
-If you don’t like cats, here’s your chance to fall in love with them.
-They’re really funny, you know!
+If you are a cat lover, watch Nine Lives because Mr. Fuzzypants is so cute, and the montage of cat videos, in the beginning, is worth every penny.
+If you don’t like cats, here's your chance to fall in love with them.
+They're really funny, you know!